Milk: A Baking Essential

 Buttermilk is another interesting variety.
 It's a staple in Appalachian cuisine and is used in a wide range of dishes from biscuits to fried chicken, and even cornbread.
 It has a unique tanginess, courtesy of the beneficial bacteria it contains, and it can tenderize your chicken like nothing else.
 Moreover, buttermilk, with its tangy flavor, is a key ingredient in many Southern recipes.
 It's used in marinades to tenderize meat, and it's also a crucial component in making fluffy pancakes and waffles.

-Then we have evaporated and condensed milk.
+Then we have evaporated milk and condensed milk.
 These are not fresh milk, but they've been processed until they're thick and sweet.
 They shine in many dessert recipes, particularly in fudgy brownies or a silky-smooth pumpkin pie.
 They are often used in dessert recipes, perfect for making sweet, creamy fillings for pies and tarts, and they can also be used to make homemade caramel and fudge.

 A variety of fresh nut milks